eballesteros/mnist-server/README.md

 ## Deployment

 Now lets deploy the model: We are going to use TensorFlow Serving instead of building the typical Flask backend.
 This allows for easy implementation of a high performance backend, supporting for example gRPC and mini-batching.

+You can check (and modify) some server configuration parameters in `server_src/config`.
+Batch related parameters are very model/application/system dependent.
+You can check [this guide](https://github.com/tensorflow/serving/tree/master/tensorflow_serving/batching#batch-scheduling-parameters-and-tuning) to better understand how to tune them.

 We'll also use docker-compose to seamlessly bring up the server, the client, and establish the connections between them.
 To start both services, navigate to `path/to/mnist-server` and run: